Sample-optimal single-copy quantum state tomography with shallow-depth measurements: UNITARY ENSEMBLE

-where $w_k(P)$ denotes the number of blocks in which the Pauli operator $P$ acts nontrivially.
-For the ensemble corresponding to Fig.~2(b), $m_P$ can also be explicitly calculated [See Appendix~\ref{twolayer}], but for our purpose its lower bound suffices, that is, the upper bound on $m_P^{-1}$:
+Throughout this paper, we assume that $k$ divides $n$, so that there are $m=n/k$ blocks in each layer.
+We also assume that $k$ is even, allowing each block to be divided into two sub-blocks of size $k/2$.

-where $w_{k,1(2)}(P)$ denotes the number of blocks on which $P$ acts nontrivially in blocks of $U_{1(2)}$ layer of Fig.~\ref{fig2}(b). $\tau_{1(2)}$ is defined in a similar way.
+For the unitary ensemble ${\cal E} = \mathrm{Cl}(k)^{\otimes n/k}$, $m_P = (2^k+1)^{-w_k(P)}$, where $w_k(P)$ denotes the number of blocks in which the Pauli operator $P$ acts nontrivially.
+For the ensemble corresponding to Fig.~\ref{fig2}(b), $m_P$ can also be explicitly calculated [See Appendix~\ref{twolayer}], but for our purpose its lower bound suffices, $m_P\geq(2^k+1)^{-n/k}$.
+When using the unitary shown in Fig.~\ref{fig2}(b), we introduce the notation $w_{k,1(2)}(P)$ to denote the number of blocks on which $P$ acts nontrivially in the blocks of the $U_{1(2)}$ layer.
+The $\tau_{1(2)}$ are defined analogously.